-- Family Letter: Schools send home a letter that explains the puberty education program and notifies parents of their rights.
+- Family Notification Letter: Schools send home a letter that explains the puberty education program and notifies parents of their rights.
 A sample letter has been provided for schools to modify, personalize, and print on school stationery.
+Educators are encouraged to attach a curriculum outline to this letter.
 Keeping parents informed about the puberty lessons can help develop trust and support for the curriculum.

 - Student Activity Sheets: Some of the classroom activities utilize activity sheets.
 When the students take their activity sheets home, they may be helpful as discussion starters.

-Reading Resources for Family Time
+Reading Resources for Family Engagement Time

 - “Puberty Books” provides a list of options for parents, caregivers, and other trusted adults to choose for the young people in their lives and to read together.